sipcic/outbound-adapter/README.md

 The **8×3 model** represents a fully decoupled deployment approach where each file-specific pipeline includes its dedicated `Scheduler`, `Processor`, and `CronJob Scheduler` components.
 This results in a total of **24 deployments** (8 files × 3 components), each operating independently.

 ![](out/deployment-packaging-24/deployment-packaging-24.png)

-<br>Figure: 8x3 Model Deployment Stratrgy
+*Figure: 8x3 Model Deployment Stratrgy*

 <br>